BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 65 ---

-![This is the logo for the Joint Committee of the European Supervisory Authorities, presented as grey text on a white background.
-The text is in a sans-serif font and is arranged in two lines.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side by side.
-The ESMA logo is on the left, featuring the acronym in blue surrounded by a circle of stars.
-The EIOPA logo is on the right, with a blue graphic above its acronym and full name.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a close-up image showing the title "THE RISK FACTORS GUIDELINES" in black text above the official logo of the European Banking Authority (EBA).
-The EBA logo is a blue rectangle with the white acronym "EBA" on a patterned background on the left and the full name "EUROPEAN BANKING AUTHORITY" on a solid blue background on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)

 vi. the customer transfers funds in excess of those required for the investment and asks for